nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * `filter TAGNAME`
 * `filter TAGNAME1 TAGNAME2`

-### Chaining Finds & Filters: `-s`
+### Chaining Lists, Finds & Filters: `-s`
 Users can chain `find` and `filter` commands to generate an even smaller sub-list of activities based on their needs.
-This sublist is generated based on the previously shown list and also works after a list command.
+This sublist is generated based on the previously shown list and also works after a `list` command.
 This is can be particularly useful when the user wants to generate a graph.

+**Sample Use Case:** The user can chain a `list month MONTH` for a specfic date range, followed by `filter -s TAGNAME` for a specific tag and finally `find -s KEYWORD1 / KEYWORD2` for specfic activities containing either keyword.

 This flag applies to `find` and `filter` commands only.